kharold23/NBME_Practice/readme.md

 Created by Kaitlin Harold, VP&S c/o 2028, with the help of Google Gemini

+For suggestions on how to improve, feel free to GroupMe message or email me at kaitlinharold@gmail.com

 ## 🛠️ Prerequisites & Installation

 This application requires **Python 3.x**.
 To run the code, you will need to install a few third-party Python libraries that handle PDF extraction and image rendering.